2019 ANNAPOLIS SAILBOAT SHOW REVIEW

 - Wish they used one of the Boat Show Apps - allows the visitor to use their time more efficiently

 Trouble Finding Vendors:

 The boat show handout contained a show map and a list of vendors so you could find the vendor location on the map.
-The problem was that the labels for the large tents were only on the map, but none of the actual tents had any marking on it to let you know which tent was which.
-The missing tent identifier made it challenging to find some of the vendor locations that we wanted to visit.
+The problem was that the large tents' labels were only on the map, but none of the actual tents had any marking on them to let you know which tent was which.
+The missing tent identifier made it challenging to find some of the vendor locations we wanted to visit.